tuckdesign/mandos-macos/README.md

 ## Requirements

-You need to instal gpg, PyGobject with homebrwe and python-zeroconf (v0.19.1) that you need to install manually, because latest version dropped support for Python 2.
+You need to instal gpg, PyGobject with homebrew and python-zeroconf (v0.19.1) that you need to install manually, because latest version dropped support for Python 2.

 ## Installation